Marcellofabbri/Tic-Tac-Toe-Tech-Test/README.md

 ### Running tests
-To use __Jasmine__ from the command line run `jasmine`.
-The latest release of the standalone version of Jasmine has been downloaded from the official [repository](https://github.com/jasmine/jasmine/releases).
-This has set up the structure of the directory.
-When downloading this repository no download is necessary, Jasmine is already set up.
+To use __Jest__ from the command line run `yarn test` or `npm test`.
+Jest can be downloaded from the official [website](https://jestjs.io/docs/en/getting-started.html).
+When downloading this repository the 'package.json' file is already configured to make Jest run appropriately with coverage.
 __Rubocop__ is integrated with Rspec and will run whenever Rspec is called, and is an acceptance criterion for passing tests.
 To call Rubocop indipendently run `rubocop` from the command line.
 Running `rake` from the top level of the directory will also run Rspec.